Meghan's father to walk her down aisle

 Windsor town centre will be decorated with bunting and ceremonial banners along parts of the route and there will be live entertainment.

-The couple will travel through the town in a carriage before arriving at St George's Chapel for the ceremony, to which 600 guests have been invited.
+The couple will travel through the town in a carriage after leaving St George's Chapel for the ceremony, to which 600 guests have been invited.

+Meanwhile, Dermot O'Leary and former Gogglebox star Scarlett Moffatt have been announced as among the BBC's hosts who will present its royal wedding coverage.